duranserkan/DRN-Project/README.md

 * You can only expand yourself as your environment allows.
 Don't hesitate to change it when necessary
 * You are not a tree.
 You can always walk away

-## About Architecture and Microservices
+## About Design, Architecture and Microservices
 * [Chris Patterson's Great Article - Software Architect for Life](http://blog.phatboyg.com/2017/03/08/software-architect-for-life.html)
 * [DDD Oriented Microservice](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/ddd-oriented-microservice)
 * [Strategic Domain Driven Design](https://vaadin.com/blog/ddd-part-1-strategic-domain-driven-design)